 Anjelica Huston was born on July 8, 1951, in Santa Monica, California.
-The daughter of film director John Huston, Anjelica got her start in show business through small parts in her father's films.
+The daughter of film director John Huston, Huston got her start in show business through small parts in her father's films.
 Her first significant film role was in The Postman Always Rings Twice (1981).
-In 1985, she won an Academy Awards (best supporting actress) for her role in Prizzi's Honor.
+In 1985, she won an Academy Award for Best Supporting Actress for her role inPrizzi's Honor.
 Like her father, Huston went on to become a filmmaker herself, directing her first film, Bastard Out of Carolina, in 1996.

 Anjelica Huston was born in Santa Monica, California, on July 8, 1951, to film director John Huston and former ballerina Enrica Soma.
 Two years later, the family moved to Ireland, where Huston would spend much of her childhood in the absence of her father, who would go from one film set to the next.

 Her parents split up in 1962, and Huston moved to London with her mother.
 She left school in 1968 and soon delved into acting, auditioning for the lead in Franco Zeffirelli's production of Romeo and Juliet.
 Huston's father, though, essentially poached his daughter for his own film, A Walk with Love and Death (1969), whose critical reception did little for the film or Huston's nascent acting career.

 Huston spent some time acting in the theater and modeling, leaving the big screen for a decade.

 Her mother was killed in a car crash during this period, and Huston's own car crash in 1980 made her re-examine her goals, and she threw herself back into acting, taking on some supporting roles on television and in film.
 Early roles included playing a lion tamer in the remake of The Postman Always Rings Twice (1981; with Jack Nicholson, with whom she had a years-long relationship) and guest appearances on Laverne & Shirley.